linode/docs/docs/security/firewalls/control-network-traffic-with-iptables/index.md

 ### Save iptables-persistent Rules Through Reboot

 By default, iptables-persistent rules save on reboot for IPv4 only.
 Therefore, if you are running both IPv4 and IPv6 together you will need to manually edit both the `rules.v4` and `rules.v6` files.
 On older systems, `iptables-save` was used to write the changes to the `rules` file.
-Now that `iptables-persistent` is an option, do not use the `iptables-save > /etc/iptables/rules.v4` or `iptables-save > /etc/iptables/rules.v6` commands as any IPv6 changes will be overwritten by the IPv4 rules.
+Now that `iptables-persistent` is an option, use `ip6tables-save > /etc/iptables/rules.v6` command on reboot for IPv6 .

 To enforce the iptables rules and ensure that they persist after reboot run `dpkg-reconfigure` and respond **Yes** when prompted.
 (If you ever edit your saved rules in the future, use this same command to save them again.)